 Radiographs are often normal, although a small traction spur may be present in chronic cases (enthesopathy).
 Diagnostic investigations are usually unnecessary, unless the patient does not improve after up to 3 months of conservative treatment.
 At that point, a patient who demonstrates significant disability due to the pain should be assessed with an MRI or ultrasound.
 Ultrasound and MRI can visualize the tendon and confirm tendinosis or tears.

-Treatment is usually conservative, including patient education regarding activity modification and management of symptoms.
-Ice and NSAIDs can help ...
+Treatment is usually conservative, including patient education regarding activity modification and management of ...